 Prime Video top 10 shows — here's the 3 worth watching right now

-To help you decide what to watch, we’ve combed through the current Prime Video top 10 to highlight three standout shows that are actually worth the hype.
-These top picks are guaranteed to keep you entertained, whether you're in the mood for a Tudor period fantasy romance, a post-apocalyptic sci-fi adventure, or one of the best historical dramas of the year so far.
+Even though summer is winding down, TV is more exciting than ever, with a surge of new shows hitting the top streaming platforms.
+When I'm unsure of what to watch next, I head straight to Prime Video's top 10 list.
+Although not every show on the list is a hit, it’s a useful way to quickly cut through the clutter and see what’s currently earning the most praise and attention.

-So without further ado, let’s dive into these must-watch shows on Prime Video.
+To make your viewing choice easier, we’ve sifted through the current Prime Video top 10 and chosen three standout shows that truly deserve the buzz.
+Whether you’re into sci-fi horror with a bit of mystery, post-apocalyptic tales, or are a big fan of the "Lord of the Rings" universe, these selections are sure to keep you hooked.

-This article is based on Prime Video's top 10 shows in the U.S. as of 1 p.m. on August 31.
+This is based on the Prime Video top 10 shows as of Wednesday, September 4.

 Watch it now on Prime Video